ttcremers/ttcremers.github.io/content/about.md

       "name": "Where are you located?",
       "acceptedAnswer": {
         "@type": "Answer",
-        "text": "I'm based in Monster, just outside The Hague in the Westland region of the Netherlands."
+        "text": "I'm based in The Hague, The Netherlands, and work in and around the city and the wider region."
       }
     },
     {